ritikmaurya2003/ritikmaurya2003/README.md

 - 📄 Know about my experiences [Click Here](https://drive.google.com/file/d/1VSGFqCee-Nf025tFopsxYWlIbl-aPinx/view?usp=sharing)

-- ⚡ Fun fact **When I'm not immersed in lines of code, you'll probably find me.
-Whether it's [mention specific activities like hiking, playing a musical instrument, gaming, etc.], I'm always up for an adventure.
+- ⚡ Fun fact **When I'm not immersed in lines of code, you'll probably find me playing games and editing videos.
+Whether it's playing cricket or other games like Football and hangout with friends, I'm always up for an adventure.
 Let's swap coding stories over a a cup of coffee sometime!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">